Having Trouble Getting Your Partner Pregnant (Male Infertility): What to Know

 How is this treated?

-Treatment depends on the cause of infertility.
-Most cases of infertility in males are treated with medicine, surgery, or lifestyle changes.
+Treatment depends on the cause.
+Most cases of infertility are treated with medicine or surgery.

 Follow these instructions at home: